Infomaker/NPWriterPluginBundle/plugins/se.infomaker.options/README.md

           },
           "multivalue": false,
           "values": [
             {
+              "title": "-- Choose something --",
+              "label": true
+            },
+            {
               "uri": "im://articleoptions/premium",
               "title": "Premium"
             },
             ...
 ```

+If `"label":true` is set for an item in `values`, the item is considered being a label an does not generate a link in the NewsML.

 ### Button
 The button component, configured with **button** stacks horizontally and supports selecting multiple values: